2023 David Miller Internship programme applications are OPEN

 The DRF David Miller Internship Programme is named in memory of RCW agent David Miller who died in 2016.
 Originally The DRF David Miller Bursary, in 2017 and 2019 it was awarded to a developing rights professional already working in the business.
 In 2022 it was refocussed by the DRF as an internship programme, in partnership with Creative Access.

-The previous winners of the DRF David Miller Internship Programme.
+DRF David Miller Internship Programme 2024

 After completing the internship, Hannah also joined CAA as a translation rights assistant.

-Hannah said, “I feel incredibly lucky to be one of the recipients of the David Miller Internship Programme.
+Hannah said: “I feel incredibly lucky to be one of the recipients of the David Miller Internship Programme.
 The experience has provided such an in-depth entry into the world of rights and I’m so excited to take everything I’ve learnt in these six weeks onto the next stage of my career.”